living-atlases/generator-living-atlas/README.md

 Without `--nodryrun` you will get only the full `ansible-playbook` command to use these inventories .

+## Maintain your inventories over time

+You can generate your

+As we mentioned previously you can rerun the generator with the option `yo living-atlas --replay` to reuse all the previous responses and regenerate the inventories with some modifications (if for instance you want to add a new service, or use a new version of this generator with improvements).

 ## TODO

 - [x] Add basic services (`collectory`, `ala-hub`, etc).